Skip to Content

 Pipeline summary

-A few capabilities work together to make sure that Grepr delivers on this promise without impacting the developer experience and your MTTR:
+Several capabilities work together to ensure that Grepr delivers on this promise without impacting the developer experience and your Mean Time to Resolution (MTTR):

-1. Dynamic aggregation: Grepr automatically understands the patterns in your logs by using unsupervised machine learning and aggregates similar messages together with zero configuration.
-This capability can reduce log volumes by 80-99% right out of the box.
-A ton of knobs are available to tune this behavior to your needs.
+• Dynamic aggregation: Grepr automatically understands the patterns in your logs by using unsupervised machine learning and aggregates similar messages together with zero configuration.
+This capability can reduce log volumes by 80-99% out of the box.
+Multiple configuration options are available to tune this behavior to your needs.
 This aggregation results in summaries in addition to samples being sent to your existing vendor.
 Summaries in logs mean that engineers can see exactly what is happening in their systems without having to sift through thousands of lines of logs.
-They can use the summaries to then drill down into the relevant logs in the Grepr UI.
+You can use the summaries to then drill down into the relevant logs in the Grepr UI.

-2. Raw data storage: All the original raw logs are stored in low-cost object storage (S3 for now; GCS, Azure later) for later retrieval and debugging.
+• Raw data storage: All the original raw logs are stored in low-cost object storage (S3) for later retrieval and debugging.
 No data is dropped unless you explicitly configure it to be.
-This store could be a bucket that we host, or a bucket that you own.
+This store could be a bucket that Grepr hosts, or a bucket that you own.

-3. Raw data query: Logs are stored efficiently using Apache Parquet files and the Apache Iceberg table format, which enables them to be queried efficiently using our system or any other standard query engine like Spark or Trino.
-Our APIs and UI allow users to query using a Lucene-based language similar to Datadog's query language with support for other languages planned.
+• Raw data query: Logs are stored efficiently using Apache Parquet files and the Apache Iceberg table format, which enables them to be queried efficiently using the Grepr system or any other standard query engine like Spark or Trino.
+The APIs and UI allow you to query using a Lucene-based language similar to Datadog’s query language.

-4. Automated granularity adjustment: When an incident occurs or when there are alerts in your infrastructure, Grepr can automatically ensure that a developer has a complete set of logs to debug the issue.
+• Automated granularity adjustment: When an incident occurs or when there are alerts in your infrastructure, Grepr can automatically ensure that you have a complete set of logs to debug the issue.
 Grepr does this by (1) temporarily increasing the granularity of related logs passing through and (2) backfilling relevant logs from the raw store.
 This capability can either be triggered manually or automatically based on alerts from your monitoring system or on certain matches in the log data.

-7. Security and scalability: Grepr is SOC2 Type 2 compliant, and is built with security and scalability as top concerns.
+• Security and scalability: Grepr is SOC2 Type 2 and HIPAA compliant, and is built with security and scalability as top concerns.
 Grepr automatically scales to handle any volume of logs.
 Performance and health of pipelines are monitored and managed by the Grepr team, so you can rest assured that you will always have the logs you need when you need them.

-Grepr is mainly available as a SaaS product.
+Grepr is available as a SaaS product.
 For larger deployments and for customers with strict compliance requirements, Grepr also offers a Private Cloud deployment model.
-For both of these models, we currently only run in AWS, but are planning to support GCP and Azure in the future.
+For both of these models, Grepr runs in AWS.

-Grepr offers two powerful ways to interact with the platform:
+Grepr offers two ways to interact with the platform:

-We recommend that new users start with our intuitive web UI.
+New users should start with the intuitive web UI.
 It provides:

 • A streamlined, task-oriented experience for creating and managing pipelines